Badges for Learning

 • Include badges on your resume.

 By displaying these badges in these virtual spaces you will be able to easily and visually inform colleagues, employers, potential employers, and others about your teen services skills and knowledge.
-You can also point colleagues in and outside of teen services to the badges so that they too can learn how to best work with teens.
+You can also point colleagues in and outside of teen services to the badges, through which they can drill down to your micro-credential, so that they too can learn how to best work for and with teens.

 Where Can I Learn More?

-There is a lot of information on the web about virtual badges.
+There is a lot of information on the web about micro-credentials and virtual badges.
 Two places to get started learning about them are: